siconos/siconos/docs/sphinx/getting_started/index.rst

 Below are two examples (Python and C++) of a Siconos process.
 We just build and print a first-order dynamical system (See :class:`FirstOrderLinearDS`).

+.. admonition:: tip

+   have a look to the numerous `examples in siconos-tutorials repository <https://gricad-gitlab.univ-grenoble-alpes.fr/nonsmooth/siconos-tutorials/>`_ to inspire you and use the search bar to find details on all (Python, C or C++) objects)

 **Example of Siconos Python API usage**

 .. code-block:: python

+   # File run.py
    # import siconos package
    import siconos.modeling as sm
    # import numpy package